RishabhRD/rs-stl/README.md

 - Vec<T>
   In future, we plan to support more data structures from standard library.

-Not sure, how to deal with
+TODO: Not sure, how to deal with

 - str
 - String